pygfx/shadertoy/README.md

 ```bash
 pip install wgpu-shadertoy
 ```
-To use the Shadertoy.com API, please setup and environment variable with the key `SHADERTOY_KEY`.
+To use the Shadertoy.com API, please setup an environment variable with the key `SHADERTOY_KEY`.
 See [How To](https://www.shadertoy.com/howto#q2) for instructions.

 ## Usage